rocketnia/underreact/README.md

 I've implemented a system for specifying and using a certain subset of RDP behaviors.
-This subset is an elegant system in itself, but it has no dynamic behavior support, and its behaviors are limited to a single partition.
+This subset is an elegant system in itself, but it has no library of first-class behaviors yet, and its behaviors are limited to a single partition.

 For the time being, I've been doing tests using two ad hoc I/O behaviors dedicated to very specific tasks: